dandean/mustachio/README.md

 **Caveat:** due to a bug in older versions of Express, Mustachio will only work with versions 2.2.2+.

+#### Express Partials ####

+When using Express, Mustachio supports Express' partial file lookup, so using Mustache's partial syntax should just work.
+For example, if you put this in your template: `{{> rad }}`, you could put your partial template in any of these places:

+    ./rad.mustache
+    ./_rad.mustache
+    ./rad/index.mustache
+    ../rad/index.mustache

+File lookup is performed in the above order.

 ### View Helper Objects !!! ###

 The one really killer feature of this project is it's support for **view helper objects**.
 View helper objects allow you to keep your view-rendering logic truly isolated by providing a space for all of your view-specific logic.
 This keeps your request handlers/controllers clean of view-specific code.